 Members of the University community will have the opportunity to share the holiday spirit through a series of community service initiatives and special events planned for December and January.

 University community members also may support the Send Hunger Packing Program, which provides school-aged children in need with nutritionally sound, easy-to-open meals to get them through the weekend.
-Items needed include: single serve 100% juice boxes; cereal (individual bowls or boxes); ready-to-eat tuna with or without crackers; microwaveable entrees or bowls; peanut butter in jars or individual cups; squeezable grape jelly granola bars; and applesauce.
+Items needed include shelf-stable 2 percent reduced-fat milk in an eight-ounce, single-serving size; cereal (individual bowls or boxes); ready-to-eat tuna with or without crackers; microwaveable entrees or bowls; peanut butter in jars or individual cups; grape jelly in plastic containers; yogurt smoothie drinks in shelf-stable brick packs; granola bars; and shelf-stable pudding cups.

-In addition, community members can start saving men's and women's business attire for the annual gently used clothing drive planned for January.
-Details will be announced at a later date.
+Community members may also start saving men's and women's business attire for the annual gently used clothing drive planned for January.

-The outreach initiatives are sponsored by the Office of Community and Regional Affairs, the Graduate School, the Department of Athletics, the Office of Dean of Undergraduate Studies, the Department of Facilities, the Office of Communications, and Conference and Event Services.
+The outreach initiatives are sponsored by the Office of Community and Regional Affairs, the Graduate School, the Department of Athletics, the Department of Facilities, and the Office of the Dean of Undergraduate Students.